auth0/jwt-decode/README.md

 - `Invalid token specified: missing part #` => this probably means you are missing a dot (`.`) in the token
 - `Invalid token specified: invalid base64 for part #` => the part could not be base64 decoded (the message should contain the error the base64 decoder gave)
 - `Invalid token specified: invalid json for part #` => the part was correctly base64 decoded, however the decoded value was not valid json (the message should contain the error the json parser gave)
+- `Invalid token specified: failed to validate` => when `{ validate: true }`, the decoded part failed to validate according to the expected format.

 #### Use with typescript